-My dog Rufus, a red Toy cross Mini, has contributed heavily to the breeding program and there is a bit of Rufous in all my Oodles.
+My dog Rufous, a red Toy cross Mini, has contributed heavily to the breeding program and there is a bit of Rufous in all my Oodles.
 Rufous is a classic example of the people-oriented poodle.
 He decided a week after arriving at the kennels that I was his human, and began following me everywhere – occasionally nudging my leg to remind me that he was there, but otherwise just tagging along.
 I haven’t had my own dog for many years (just family dogs, who are equally happy with anyone), but Rufus’ persistence was endearing – so he now lives at the house with Bruce and me.

 The boys background is all very confusing, but for all intents and purposes Rex, Max and George are just really nice, sensible, healthy, genetically diverse, medium-sized poodles (about 14 kilos each) with a dash of Lagotto.